docmagician/docs-for-zero-dollars/docs/setting_up_your_writing_environment.md

 2. Create a new folder and name it something like my-docs
 3. Inside that folder, create a new file called getting-started.md

-3. Open the folder in VS Code
-Open VS Code

-Click File > Open Folder and select the folder you just created
+3. Open VS Code, click File > Open Folder, and select the folder you just created.

-Your new Markdown file (getting-started.md) should be visible in the file explorer
+   Your new Markdown file (getting-started.md) should be visible in the file explorer.
 4. Add your first content
-Open getting-started.md and paste this starter content:

 markdown
 Copy